-White-beaked dolphins are the more northerly of the two species of Lagenorhynchus in the Northwest Atlantic (Leatherwood et al. 1976).
-The species is found in waters from southern New England, north to western and southern Greenland and Davis Straits (Leatherwood et al. 1976; CETAP 1982), in the Barents Sea and south to at least Portugal (Reeves et al. 1999).
+White-beaked dolphins are the more northerly of the two species of Lagenorhynchus in the northwest Atlantic (Leatherwood et al.1976).
+The species is found in waters from southern New England to southern Greenland and Davis Straits (Leatherwood et al.1976; CETAP 1982), across the Atlantic to the Barents Sea and south to at least Portugal (Reeves et al.1999).
 Differences in skull features indicate that there are at least two separate stocks, one in the eastern and one in the western North Atlantic (Mikkelsen and Lund 1994).
-No genetic analyses have been conducted to distinguish the stock structure.
+No genetic analyses have been conducted to corroborate this stock structure.

-In waters off the northeastern U.S. coast, white-beaked dolphin sightings have been concentrated in the western Gulf of Maine and around Cape Cod (CETAP 1982).
+In waters off the northeastern U.S. coast, white-beaked dolphin sightings are concentrated in the western Gulf of Maine and around Cape Cod (CETAP 1982).
 The limited distribution of this species in U.S. waters has been attributed to opportunistic feeding (CETAP 1982).
-Prior to the 1970's, white-sided dolphins (L. acutus) in U.S. waters were found primarily offshore on the continental slope, while white-beaked dolphins were found on the continental shelf.
-During the 1970's, there was an apparent switch in habitat use between these two species.
+Prior to the 1970s, white-sided dolphins (L. acutus) in U.S. waters were found primarily offshore on the continental slope, while white-beaked dolphins were found on the continental shelf.
+During the 1970s, there was an apparent switch in habitat use between these two species.
 This shift may have been a result of the increase in sand lance in the continental shelf waters (Katona et al. 1993; Kenney et al. 1996).